kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### Event Bindings

 Your plugin can register to any event triggered by the Player.
-You register to events using the bind method.
+Register to events using the **bind** method.

 Syntax:  `this.bind(eventName, callback, once);`
-Where eventName is the name of the event to register to, callback is the callback function to execute and once, when set to true, binds to this event only once.
+Where eventName is the name of the event to register to, callback is the callback function to execute, and once, when set to true, binds to this event only once.

 ```javascript
 mw.kalturaPluginWrapper(function(){